Christianity in Sichuan: Protestantism

-In 1868, Griffith John of London Missionary Society and Alexander Wylie of British and Foreign Bible Society entered Sichuan as the first Protestant missionaries to take up work in that province.
-They travelled throughout Sichuan, reported the situation along the way to the headquarters of various missionary societies in Britain and missionaries in China, which opened the door for the entry of Protestantism into Sichuan.
+In 1868, Griffith John of the London Missionary Society and Alexander Wylie of the British and Foreign Bible Society entered Sichuan as the first Protestant missionaries to take up work in that province.
+They travelled throughout Sichuan and reported the situation along the way to the headquarters of various missionary societies in Britain and missionaries in China, which opened the door for the entry of Protestantism into Sichuan.

-However, no other missionaries visited this province again until 1877, when Rev. John McCarthy of the China Inland Mission (CIM), after landing at Wanhsien, travelled via Shuenkingfu to Chungking, where he arrived on 1 May.
+However, no other missionaries visited this province again until 1877, when Rev. John McCarthy of the China Inland Mission (CIM), after landing at Wanxian, travelled via Shunqing to Chongqing, where he arrived on 1 May.
 There he rented premises for other CIM missionaries to use as a base.

-In 1882, American Methodist Episcopal missionaries arrived in Chungking.
+In 1882, American Methodist Episcopal missionaries arrived in Chongqing (Chungking).
 Their early efforts encountered strong resistance and riots that led to the abandonment of the mission.
 It was not until 1889 that these Methodists came back and started the mission again.

 The year 1887 marks the arrival of the Anglican representatives of the CIM.
 William Cassels, already in holy orders; Arthur T. Polhill-Turner, was reading for orders when he volunteered for China; and Montagu Proctor-Beauchamp.
 All three were members of the Cambridge Seven.

-In 1888, the London Missionary Society began work in Sichuan, taking Chungking as their center, a city in the east of the province.
+In 1888, the London Missionary Society began work in Sichuan, taking Chongqing as their center, a city in the east of the province.
 In addition, they had a large district to the south and southeast.

 The first American Baptist missionaries to reach the province were Rev. W. M. Upcraft and Rev. George Warner, who sailed in 1889.
 The journey required many weeks before their arrival in Suifu, where they established the first mission station.
-Four more stations were established in Kiatingfu (1894), Yachowfu (1894), Ningyuanfu (1905), and Chengtu (1909).
+Four more stations were established in Jiading (Kiating, 1894), Yazhou (Yachow, 1894), Ningyuan (1905), and Chengdu (Chengtu, 1909).

-Robert John and Mary Jane Davidson of Friends' Foreign Mission Association introduced Quakerism into Tungchwan in 1889.
-Within 19 years five monthly meetings were successively established in Chengtu, Chungking, Tungchwan, Tungliang and Suining.
+Robert John and Mary Jane Davidson of Friends' Foreign Mission Association introduced Quakerism into Tongchuan (Tungchwan) in 1889.
+Within 19 years five monthly meetings were successively established in Chengdu, Chongqing, Tongchuan, Tongliang (Tungliang) and Suining.

 At the close of 1891, the Rev. James Heywood Horsburgh, along with Mrs. Horsburgh, Rev. O. M. Jackson, three laymen, and six single women missionaries, entered Sichuan as the first band of Church Missionary Society (CMS) missionaries to take up work in that province.
-By 1894, CMS work had started in Mienchow, Chungpa, Anhsien, Mienchu and Sintu.
-Their first church was founded in 1894 in Chungpa.
+By 1894, CMS work had started in Mianzhou (Mienchow), Zhongba (Chungpa), Anhsien, Mianzhu (Mienchu) and Xindu (Sintu).
+Their first church was founded in 1894 in Zhongba.

 In 1892, the Canadian Methodist Mission established missionary stations in Chengdu and Leshan.
 A church and a hospital were subsequently built in Jinjiang District, Chengdu, which was the result of a team effort by O. L. Kilborn, V. C. Hart, G. E. Hartwell, D. W. Stevenson and others.
-In 1910, the Canadian Mission took over Chungking district from London Missionary Society.
+In 1910, the Canadian Mission took over Chongqing district from London Missionary Society.